Owen Smith backs Ed Miliband's refusal to apologise over Falkirk row

 He backed Labour's decision not to issue an apology to those concerned.

-"I don't think we should [apologise] because there were appropriate actions taken by the leader of the Labour Party when there were serious allegations being levelled about the way in which the selection procedure had been carried out."'Seize the moment'
+"I don't think we should [apologise] because there were appropriate actions taken by the leader of the Labour Party when there were serious allegations being levelled about the way in which the selection procedure had been carried out."

 Mr Smith denied that Mr Miliband had "panicked" over union links following the allegations, adding: "I think we've got a leader of the Labour party who is brave and courageous and far sighted in many instances during his short period as leader of the Labour party.